SQream/sqream_docs/setting_a_branch_to_public/index.rst

 ***********************
 I’ve made and prepared the 2022.1.2 release branch and set it to **Private**.
 This allows us to view it without publishing it on the front-end.
 Because I’ve documented all the features and resolved issues, all you need to do to publish it is to set it to **Public**.

+For a short video describing how to set your branch to public, see `Setting A Branch to Public <https://drive.google.com/file/d/1xLjDPXGGmYtk8IbQkHKc6vA6z5YOHi6U/view>`_.

 **To set a private branch to Public:**

 1. Navigate to `Read-the-Docs <https://readthedocs.com/dashboard/>`_.